-Student accounts are delinquent if not paid in full by the end of the trimester.
+Student accounts are due at the beginning of each trimester and are delinquent if not paid in full.
+The student will not be allowed to attend classes until their account is paid in full.
 After sixty (60) days of non-payment, the account will be placed with a collection agency.
-The agency will send a letter giving thirty (30) days before beginning the formal collections process.
 If a payment plan is in place on a delinquent account, missing two consecutive payments will result in a transfer of the account for collections.
 Failure to abide by the terms of the Master's Program Financial agreement will also result in a transfer to a collection agency.